ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 | order by timestamp desc
 ```

-The `let subscriptionFilter = dynamic([{Subscription}]);` line will create an array of selected subscriptions based on the Subscription parameter.
-If no subscription was selected, the array is empty.
-The filter `| where array_length(subscriptionFilter) == 0 or subscription in (subscriptionFilter)` will show all requests if no subscription was selected or that have a matching subscription if one or more were selected.
+The subscription and api filters are similar to the one in the query of the Api parameter.

 The Success parameter was not multiselect, so `let successFilter = '{Success}';` will be empty if nothing is selected, `true` if yes is selected and `false` if no is selected.
 With the filter `| where isempty(successFilter) or success == tobool(successFilter)` we either show all request or the requests that were (un)successful.

 The `itemId` is displayed twice in both the `details` and `transaction` column.
 We'll use these further on to create links to the request details.

 The query is executed when you click the Run Query button.
-You can now also filter the data by changing the values of the parameters.
+You can filter the data by changing the values of the parameters.
 For example, select no in the Success parameter to show all failed requests.

 In the Advanced Settings tab you can configure more settings.
 I've set the chart title to 'Requests'.
 I also liked to check the 'Show filter field above grid or tiles' box.
 This will show a filter input field above the table that can be used to further filter the results as shown below.